1. What to Expect at the First Court Hearing

 The short answer to how fathers can win custody is: the same way mothers do.
 There is often still a perception that women automatically always win custody.
 That is not true.
 Mothers still end up with custody more often than fathers, but in contested cases that is not necessarily true.
 While there are still a few judges who automatically favor mothers, there are many other judges who bend over backwards to be fair to both sides.
 Juries in Texas don't shy away from awarding custody to the more deserving parent, male or female.

 The easiest way for a father to get primary custody of a child is to do so through negotiations.
 Sometimes both parents will agree that the father is the more appropriate parent for primary custody because he is in better financial shape or has more time available or has a better relationship with the child, or for some other reason.
 Sometimes the parents work out creative arrangements that fit the schedules of both parents and the child.
 Collaborative Law is very helpful in setting up customized plans for sharing time with a child.

 The question, though, really refers to those cases where the parties can't reach an agreement.
 For those cases, I offer the following

-7 tips to win custody.
-The tips will work for fathers or mothers.
+7 tips to win custody for fathers or mothers.

 1. Be the primary caregiver.
 The parent who has always, or recently, been the primary parent taking care of the child does have an advantage with judges and juries, unless the parenting has not benefited the child.
 When the child is thriving, the primary caregiver has an advantage.